Jatin-L1/ChatBot/README.md

 AI Chatbot
 This chatbot is designed to integrate multiple AI models seamlessly.
-Just add your API keys, and the chatbot will automatically connect and start working.
+Just add your API keys and the chatbot will automatically connect and start working.
 No extra setup is needed!

 How It Works:
 Add Your API Key – Simply enter the API key of the AI model you want to use.